Matthew King (composer, born 1967): Instrumental works

 King has experimented with unusual combinations of instruments and unconventional performing environments.
-The King's Wood Symphony (2007), for multiple horns, percussion, and an electronic score by Nye Parry, was composed for performance in a forest (originally King's Wood in Kent).
-Described as "a site-specific symphony, one that could never sound the same way twice," the work utilizes the harmonic spectra of natural horns and electronically altered horn sounds calling to each other across a vast performing space.
+The King's Wood Symphony (2007), for multiple horns, percussion, and an electronic score by Nye Parry, the work utilizes the harmonic spectra of natural horns and electronically altered horn sounds calling to each other across a vast performing space.
 King's Wood Symphony also gave rise to two chamber works, a trio for violin, horn and piano, and a nonet of horns with electronics, both premiered in the Wigmore Hall in 2007.
-An ambitious community project in 2008 produced the Odyssean Variations, premiered by the British cellist Natalie Clein and an orchestra of young musicians from the London Borough of Hackney, at LSO St Luke's in London.
+A community project in 2008 produced the Odyssean Variations, premiered by the British cellist Natalie Clein and an orchestra of young musicians from the London Borough of Hackney, at LSO St Luke's in London.
 Una Piccolo Sinfonia (2011) is a miniature symphony in three movements for an ensemble of nine piccolos.

 King embarked on a series of increasingly political protest pieces, including Fix This (2012) for piano, violin, cello, electric guitar and two percussionists, first performed at the Royal Northern College of Music.
 Fix This references theme tunes and catchphrases associated with Jimmy Savile.

 Piano works

-King's piano miniature Sonatas (2005) takes only a minute to perform and contains a succession of 32 bars and quotes all of Beethoven’s piano sonatas in chronological order.
-King composed sequences of nocturnes, polonaise (dance)s and Contemplations (after Erik Satie).
-He composed a cycle of single movement piano sonatas, in the tradition of Scarlatti, but inspired by a wide range of musicians and topics including Hildegard of Bingen, Duke Ellington, Bernard Herrman, Italian Opera, Irish Folk Music, Morton Feldman, Derek Jarman and Bill Evans, among others.
+As part of his doctoral research into the experimental creative application of sonata form in contemporary piano composition, Matthew King composed more than 45 single-movement piano sonatas between 2019 and 2023.
+This cycle explored a variety of topics including Hildegard of Bingen, Scarlatti, Virginia Woolf, Agatha Christie, Erik Satie, Venice, Duke Ellington, David Bowie, Bernard Herrman, Federico Mompou, Italian Opera, Irish Folk Music, Morton Feldman, Derek Jarman and Bill Evans, among others.
+King's piano miniature Sonatas (2005) takes a minute to perform and contains a succession of 32 bars, quoting all of Beethoven’s piano sonatas in chronological order.

 Educator

-An alumnus of the University of York, King is also an educator.
-From 1998 to 2001, he was head of composition at the Yehudi Menuhin School and is professor of composition at Guildhall School of Music & Drama.
-For over a decade, he has led workshops for Hackney Music Development Trust.
-He has led workshops for Bridging Arts in Salzburg and guest-leads the Wigmore Study Group at the Wigmore Hall in London.
-He has presented a number of programs on BBC Radio 4 and Radio 3.
+From 1998 to 2001, King was head of composition at the Yehudi Menuhin School and is professor of composition at Guildhall School of Music & Drama.
+He has led workshops for Hackney Music Development Trust, and for Bridging Arts in Salzburg; he guest-leads the Wigmore Study Group at the Wigmore Hall in London.
+He has presented programmes on BBC Radio 4 and Radio 3.